 A Solid Foundation of Friendship Makes for Good Sex

 If you want to keep sexual curiosity and desire alive in a long-term relationship, it can only be done with a solid foundation of friendship.
 That way you keep sex personalized, playful, energizing, spiritual and special – if that’s what you want.
 Or you can make it relaxing, without performance pressure, without the fear of “failure” or rejection from your partner.
 To have these in your ongoing relationship requires constant negotiating with your sexual friend.

 How else are we to deal with the awkward, confusing, disappointing, or downright mixed signals that often surround sex and sexual desires?
 Sexual friends keep talking and communicating to each other, both verbally and non-verbally about shifts in their sexual desire, eroticism, pleasure and satisfaction.
-Things are always changing.
+Things are always changing so the need for talking about sex never goes away.
 Things get messy, they get better (or not), or they get worse.
 That’s life!
 Have I said that before?
 Yet a friend can accompany you on this ever-shifting journey in learning about yourself and each other while your relationship develops and changes.
 As you and your body ages and alters.

-If you answered “no” to the question of whether your partner is your friend, was he/she ever your friend?
-If not, you need to do some solid rethinking about your relationship.
-If she/he used to be your friend, would you like to recapture that state of friendship?
+If they used to be your friend, would you like to recapture that state of friendship?
 There are clear and simple ways to rebuild your friendship.
-These have been identified by scientific studies and when you consistently apply them, they’ll work well to rebuild your friendship.
+These have been identified by scientific studies.
+When you consistently apply them, they’ll work well to rebuild your friendship.